Help for people from Afghanistan in the UK

 Appointments are offered by phone using interpreters when needed.

-Download information on support in the UK
+Download information on support for Afghan people in the UK

 You can also download information on how you can get support in English, Dari or Pashto:

 Everyone in the UK, including people from Afghanistan, is entitled to get medical help from a GP (family doctor) and vaccines against Covid-19.